These are some Support use cases that you can solve with OmniPanel.

 While the product team can do as much testing as possible before launch, there will inevitably be problems when customers get their hands on the product.
 Each support request or piece of feedback is like a puzzle piece in highlighting where your product may have deficiencies.
 But like any puzzle, you have to organize the pieces first.
 How many of the support requests had to do with defective packaging?
 How many were shipping issues?
 Doing so will let you see the overarching insights that your team can take action on.

-A good CX agent is the most valuable asset in managing an unsatisfied customer.
-Prompt, empathetic, and effective responses to a customer's requests or complaints can make a customer more loyal than before, whereas a lousy response will guarantee that the customer churns.
+A good CX agent is the most valuable asset in managing unsatisfied customers.
+Prompt, empathetic, and effective responses can make a customer more loyal than before, whereas a lousy response will guarantee that the customer churns.
 How can we determine which CX agents are top performers and who need more training or mentoring?
 The main metric is first agent response time, which tracks how quickly an agent responds to an escalation.
 It does NOT measure whether your agent was successful nor includes valuable contextual information to give you insights into how your agents perform.
 But what if we can create our own performance indicators?

 While we consider returns a negative, they can offer valuable information for your business.
 Return data is one way to get accurate feedback on your product.
 Customers are incentivized to return a product that didn't meet their expectations, compared to a survey that a customer might breeze past or ignore.
 On the other hand, customers directly say "I'm not satisfied" when they return an item, therefore highlighting any weakness in your customer journey.
 Imagine you are a DTC glasses company.
 You're interested in seeing what products are returned and trying to find a commonality between returned items.
 However, the sheer volume of support tickets and refund requests is overwhelming.
 You ask yourself if there's a better way to do this.